melscoop/nexmo-developer/_tutorials/trancribe-amazon-api.md

 ### Deploy your Lambda

 The `transcribeReadyService` folder contains a `handler.js` file which defines a Lambda function.
-This lambda makes a `POST` request to the `/webhooks/transcription` endpoint when Cloudwatch receives a transcription job complete event.
+This lambda makes a `POST` request to the `/webhooks/transcription` endpoint when CloudWatch receives a transcription job complete event.

 Change the `options.host` property to match your public-facing server's host name: